philjhere/AzureHereMap/3_Data_Setup_WebApp/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Click the [link](https://github.com/iyyappan16/AzureHereMap/blob/master/3_Data_Setup_WebApp/FleetDashboard.zip) and download the zip file (FleetDashboard.zip).
+1. Click the [link](https://github.com/iyyappan16/AzureHereMap/blob/master/3_Data_Setup_WebApp/FleetDashboard.zip) and download the zip file (fleetdashboard.zip).

 1. Save it in to your local machine.